stefanpeidli/stefanpeidli.github.io/_posts/2022-08-07-academia-industry.md

 ---
 layout: post
-title: Beyond the PostDoc: academia vs industry
+title: Beyond the PostDoc - academia vs industry
 subtitle: And this is a subtitle
 tags: [academia, industry, career]
 comments: true
 ---

 {: .box-note}
 **Note:** Keep my perspective in mind, which is that of a german computational biologist.
-If you do your PhD somewhere and in in something else, your situation is probably very different.
+If you do your PhD somewhere or in something else, your situation can be very different.

-This post is about the comparison of an academic and industry job AFTER the PostDoc level.
+This post is about the comparison of an academic and industry job **after** the PostDoc level.

 ## The Academic System
 Many scientists describe the academic system as a hamster wheel: